 This project seeks to improve the pedestrian connectivity between downtown, residential areas, parks, and businesses around the intersection of SR 135 and Old Plank Road by adding sidewalks and multi-use paths.
 This will address safety concerns for pedestrians and motorists along these roadways and secondarily address drainage issues.
-View the presentation and Categorical Exclusion documentopens in a new window from the public hearing in June 2017.
 Utility infrastructure work is currently underway along Old Plank Road.
 Paving for the pedestrian paths is anticipated to commence Spring 2020.
 View the final construction plans by clicking the project title above.
 For the latest construction updates, please visit our website homepage or social media, or read the latest project newsletter.

 The Town adopted a new Comprehensive Plan in 2013.
 More information on the current plan can be found by clicking on the title.